ledwindra/merry-christmas/README.md

 # About

 Ho ho ho :santa:!
 Welcome to my repository!
 Here, we will create a simple program that produces a Christmas wish :christmas_tree:.
-I hope you enjoy this, ho ho ho!
+I hope you enjoy this. :smile:

 # Clone

-If you want to do this on your machine, clone this repository by running the following command on your terminal:
+If you want to do this on your machine, run the following command on your terminal:

 ```
 cd ~